stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 by violence, and their burial-places were very limited.
 The fact that they covered their vertically inhumed dead with five-pointed inscribed mounds set up thoughts in Danforth and me which made a fresh pause and recuperation necessary after the sculptures revealed it.
-The beings multiplied by means of spores&mdash;like vegetable pteridophytes as Lake had suspected&mdash;but owing to their prodigious toughness and longevity, and consequent lack of replacement needs, they did not encourage the large-scale development of new prothalli except when they had new regions to colonise.
+The beings multiplied by means of spores--like vegetable pteridophytes as Lake had suspected--but owing to their prodigious toughness and longevity, and consequent lack of replacement needs, they did not encourage the large-scale development of new prothalli except when they had new regions to colonise.
 The young matured swiftly, and received an education evidently beyond any standard